 So, what is it?

-The PDU (power distribution unit) is a small form factor, next generation power distribution unit.
+The Motobrain PDU (power distribution unit) is a small form factor, next generation power distribution unit.
 You can install the PDU in your car, truck, motorcycle, RV, boat, or pretty much anything that runs on a 12V system.
-The PDU will supply power to any sort of accessory, like aux lights, heated clothing, whatever you want.
-What’s really awesome is that the PDU will pair to your mobile phone or tablet via Bluetooth 4, so you can control everything from your touchscreen.
-The PDU also supports switch installations so you also have the option of controlling circuits via a dash mounted toggle or button switch.
+The PDU will supply power to any sort of accessory, like aux lights, heated gear, pumps, fans, or winches.
+What’s really amazing is that the PDU will pair to your mobile phone or tablet via Bluetooth 4, so you can program it or even control everything right from your touchscreen.
+The PDU also supports switch installations so you also have the option of controlling circuits via a dash mounted toggle switch, button, or rheostat.

 - Eight 15A circuits with PWM